University of California Santa Barbara

 Research Locations: Cape Evans / McMurdo Jetty

 This project will examine the effects of environmental change on a key Antarctic marine invertebrate — a pelagic mollusk, the pteropod, Limacina helicina antarctica.
 There are two main activities in this project: (1) To deploy oceanographic equipment — in this case, autonomously recording pH sensors called SeaFETs (sea field-effect transistors) and other devices that record temperature and salinity; and (2) To use these environmental data in the laboratory at McMurdo Station to study the response of the marine invertebrates to future changes in water quality that are expected in the next few decades.
-The researcher's objective this season is to retrieve and re-deploy SeaFET sensors at field site locations in McMurdo Sound.
+The researcher's objective again this season is to retrieve and re-deploy SeaFET sensors at field site locations in McMurdo Sound.
 These sensors were deployed last December by divers.
 The replacement sensors will record until next austral summer field season when they will again be replaced.

 Field Season Overview: